-TWIN FALLS — Investigators were not able to determine the cause of a fire that severely damaged a Twin Falls restaurant Sunday night, Twin Falls Fire Marshal Tim Lauda said Friday.
+TWIN FALLS — Investigators were not able to determine the cause of a fire that severely damaged a Twin Falls restaurant Sept.
+9, Twin Falls Fire Marshal Tim Lauda said Friday.

 The blaze at Guppies Hot Rod Grille started in a room behind the kitchen, where the restaurant kept a clothes washer and dryer, Lauda said.
 It does not appear to be a case of arson or an electrical fire.
 But how the fire began will likely remain a mystery.